MarkoArsov/Symposium/README.md

 Developed using C# (ASP.NET), HTML, CSS (Bootstrap) and JavaScript (JQuery)

-The data for auction listings, users and comments is stored in a SQL database
+The data for discussions, users and comments is stored in a SQL database
 #

  - Users can **view** and **search** all of the currently active discussions